Psychological Therapies Recruitment

 Practicing psychologists must undergo years of hard work and training to become qualified in their chosen field.
 Although a psychology A Level is not necessarily needed for studying towards a degree, it would benefit a student with a great head start.
 To gain a place on an undergraduate psychology course, applicants need to show good literacy and numeracy skills plus a demonstrable grasp of scientific studies.
 On completion of an undergraduate degree, a doctoral degree in psychology demands full-time study of at least 3-4 years.

 What Does a Psychological Therapist Earn?

 The average annual salary for a UK psychologist is around £33,372 with top earners taking home a potential £69k each year.

 Jobs in Psychological Therapy

-Psychological Therapy jobs vary depending on what specialty a candidate is trained in.
-Your World Healthcare covers a wide range of fields within the Psychological Therapies sector including Clinical Psychologists, Family Therapists, Psychological Wellbeing Practitioners plus many other specialty psychology roles.
+Psychological Therapy jobs vary depending on what speciality a candidate is trained in.
+Your World Healthcare covers a wide range of fields within the Psychological Therapies sector including Clinical Psychologists, Family Therapists, Psychological Wellbeing Practitioners plus many other speciality psychology roles.